2. WORD PROCESSING

 no longer available from Apple (it may be possible to find the boxed

-iWork set in independent retailers or Ebay) and v3 has lost a number of
+iWork set in independent retailers or Ebay.

 It is, however, possible to 'Save As' from AppleWorks spreadsheets in a